Kong/docs.konghq.com/app/_hub/critical-blue/approov/index.md

       - 1.5.x
       - 1.4.x
       - 1.3.x
+      - 1.2.x
+      - 1.1.x
+      - 1.0.x
   enterprise_edition:
     compatible:
       - 1.5.x
+      - 1.3-x

 ---

-## Using the plugin
+## APPROOV TOKEN PLUGIN

-Learn how to integrate [Approov](https://approov.io) with the Kong Gateway by enabling the [Approov Token](https://www.approov.io/docs/latest/approov-usage-documentation/#approov-tokens) check with the native [Kong JWT plugin](https://docs.konghq.com/hub/kong-inc/jwt/), then using this plugin to add the [Approov Token Binding](https://www.approov.io/docs/latest/approov-usage-documentation/#token-binding) check.
+Learn how to integrate [Approov](https://approov.io) in the [Kong API Gateway](https://konghq.com/kong/) by enabling the [Approov Token](https://www.approov.io/docs/latest/approov-usage-documentation/#approov-tokens) check with the native [Kong JWT plugin](https://docs.konghq.com/hub/kong-inc/jwt/), and use this plugin to add the [Approov Token Binding](https://www.approov.io/docs/latest/approov-usage-documentation/#token-binding) check.

-### Approv quickstart
+**NOTE:**
+The Kong compatibility list of supported versions for the Approov Token plugin is not exhaustive, previous versions not listed may work, but are untested.
+Please [contact us](https://info.approov.io/contact-us) in case you need to integrate Approov with untested or incompatible Kong versions.

+### APPROOV QUICK START

-To quickly get started with integrating Approov in your current Kong Gateway, follow this condensed [guide](https://github.com/approov/blob/master/docs/APPROOV_QUICK_START.md).
+For a quick start of integrating Approov in your current Kong API Gateway please follow this [guide](https://github.com/approov/kong_approov-plugin/blob/master/docs/APPROOV_QUICK_START.md).

-### Aproov demo
+### APPROOV DEMO

-This [demo](https://github.com/approov/blob/master/docs/APPROOV_KONG_PLUGIN_DEMO.md) shows both experienced and inexperienced Kong Gateway users how Approov can be integrated in the Kong Gateway, and also includes the Approov Token Binding check, an advanced feature of Approov.
+This [demo](https://github.com/approov/kong_approov-plugin/blob/master/docs/APPROOV_KONG_PLUGIN_DEMO.md) has the goal of showing to both experienced and inexperienced Kong users how Approov can be integrated into the Kong API Gateway, and also includes the Approov Token Binding check, an advanced feature of Approov, that can be used to bind a user authentication token with the Approov token.

-### Kong Admin API
+### KONG ADMIN

-In both the quickstart guide and demo above, we access the Kong Admin API via `curl` requests to set up the Approov token check, just like it is done in the official docs for Kong.
+In order to setup the Approov Token check in the quick start and in the demo we have used the Kong Admin API via `curl` requests, as in the official Kong docs.

+#### Step by Step

-- **Step by step:** Read the [Step by Step](https://github.com/approov/blob/master/docs/KONG_ADMIN_API_STEP_BY_STEP.md) guide for learning how to use the [./kong-admin](/bin/kong-admin.sh) helper script.
-This script wraps the `curl` requests for interacting with the Kong Admin API in order to setup the demo.
+Read the [Step by Step](https://github.com/approov/kong_approov-plugin/blob/master/docs/KONG_ADMIN_API_STEP_BY_STEP.md) guide to learn how to use the [./kong-admin](/bin/kong-admin.sh) helper script.
+This script wraps the `curl` requests for interacting with the Kong Admin API to setup the demo.

+#### Deep Dive

-- **Deep dive:** Take a [deep dive](https://github.com/approov/blob/master/docs/KONG_ADMIN_API_DEEP_DIVE.md) to learn how to use the Kong Admin API with raw `curl` requests, and read the detailed explanations for each request.
+Take the [deep dive](https://github.com/approov/kong_approov-plugin/blob/master/docs/KONG_ADMIN_API_DEEP_DIVE.md) to learn how to use the Kong Admin API with raw `curl` requests and read the detailed explanations for each request.